Resilient

 Last, whether pay and mobility will hold up.
 We use wage bill and adaptive capacity data from independent researchers (Althoff & Reichardt, 2026; Manning & Aguirre, 2026).
 We call this dimension Sustained Economic Opportunity (SEO) and weight it at 30%.

-For residential advisors, all seven sources had data, though AI exposure showed a small split: AI Resilience Model and Will Robots Take My Job rated exposure low, while Anthropic and Microsoft rated it medium, landing confidence at medium-high.
-Strong human contribution and solid economic signals carried the score, leaving residential advisors "Resilient."
+For residential advisors, all seven sources had data, though AI exposure drew mixed signals: AI Resilience Model and Will Robots Take My Job rated it low, while Anthropic and Microsoft rated it medium, landing confidence at medium-high.
+Strong human contribution and solid economic opportunity balanced a medium demand outlook, making residential advisors "Resilient."

 AI Resilience Report forResidential Advisors